Jyang772/alpaca-cpp/README.md

 C++ library for Alpaca trade API

 `alpaca-cpp` is a C++ library for the Alpaca trade API.
-It allows rapid trading algo development easily, with support for the both REST and ~~streaming interfaces~~.
+It allows rapid trading algo development easily, with support for the both REST and streaming interfaces.
 For details of each API behavior, please see the online API document.

 ### REST example